 To effectively compete against – and at times collaborate with – these new entrants, biopharma and medical device companies need to build out their big data management and analytical capabilities.
 (See how we helped a global pharma company with this endeavor.)

 This is just an overview of the issues and factors that are integral to the evolution of the life sciences and healthcare ecosystem.
-Future posts will assess the digital strategies and tactics needed to compete in a new health and healthcare economy in which care is disaggregated and value-based contracts become the norm.
+Additional posts assess the digital strategies and tactics needed to compete in a new health and healthcare economy in which care is disaggregated and value-based contracts become the norm.

 The application of machine learning to drug discovery, the growing number of approved software medical devices and the integration of behavioral modification solutions to change health outcomes all reflect the challenges biopharma and medical device companies must address in establishing digital governance models, honing DevOps capabilities and modernizing data to uncover hidden meaning and unleash new capabilities.